Bounding the sets of classical and quantum correlations in networks

 Quantum correlations are at the core of quantum information science~\cite{horodecki2009entanglement,brunner2013nonlocality}.
 As proven by the violation of Bell inequalities~\cite{bell1964einstein}, quantum theory is nonlocal, in the sense that there exist correlations between outcomes of measurements performed on distant entangled quantum systems that are incompatible with any explanation involving just local hidden variables (LHV).
 Quantum nonlocality is a powerful resource that grounds protocols for secure cryptography~\cite{ekert1991QKD,barrett2005qkd,acin2007qkd}, randomness certification~\cite{colbeck2007thesis,pironio2010randomness}, self-testing~\cite{mayers2004testing} or distributed computing~\cite{burhman2010complexity}.
 Therefore, it is crucial to develop ways to test the incompatibility of a given correlation with LHV models, that is, to detect whether the correlation contains some nonlocal features that can be harnessed.

-Nowadays, fast progress towards advanced demonstrations of quantum communication networks require to go beyond the two-party scenario and characterize networks of growing complexity, providing the tools to witness the non-classicality of quantum correlations.
+Nowadays, fast progress towards advanced demonstrations of quantum communication networks require to go beyond the two-party scenario and characterize networks of growing complexity, providing the tools to witness the nonclassicality of quantum correlations.
 To that aim, the framework of causal networks~\cite{pearl} and its quantum generalizations~\cite{fritz2012networks,henson2014gdag,Chaves2015a,Ried2015,Pienaar2015,Costa2016,Allen2017} have played an insightful role.
 Causal networks not only allow to derive Bell's theorem from a causal inference perspective~\cite{wood2015discovery,Bellcausal} but also provide generalizations to more complex scenarios such as quantum networks with several sources~\cite{Chaves2016,branciard2010bilocality,branciard2012bilocality,fritz2012networks} or involving communication among the parties~\cite{Quantuminst1,Quantuminst2,Causalhier}.

 Despite all recent advances, the understanding of the structure of correlations in networks remains very limited.
 The most general method to characterize classical network correlations relies on algebraic geometry~\cite{Geiger1999} that, in practice, is limited to very simple cases.
-Motivated by that, alternative methods have been proposed~\cite{Chaves2014b,Chaves2016,wolfe2016inflation,Kela2017} that, however, do not have a clear path for a quantum generalization.
-An important recent advance is the development of the \textit{inflation technique}~\cite{wolfe2016inflation,navascues2017inflation}, that allows for the characterization of classical and GPT network correlations.
-Its generalization to discriminate between quantum and supra-quantum correlations is a subject of current research~\cite{wolfe2018quantuminflation}, but to date, the only known method for quantum correlations, the Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{npashort,npalong}, applies solely to networks akin to a Bell scenario.
+Motivated by that, alternative methods have been proposed that either are limited to very specific networks~\cite{branciard2010bilocality,branciard2012bilocality}, or do not have a clear path for a quantum generalization~\cite{Chaves2014b,Chaves2016,wolfe2016inflation,Kela2017}.
+An important recent advance is the development of the \textit{inflation technique}~\cite{wolfe2016inflation,navascues2017inflation}, that allows for the characterization of classical and general, nonsignaling network correlations.
+Obtaining an analogous method to discriminate between quantum and supraquantum correlations is a subject of current research~\cite{wolfe2018quantuminflation}, but to date, the only known method for quantum correlations, the Navascu\'es-Pironio-Ac\'in (NPA) hierarchy~\cite{npashort,npalong}, applies solely to networks akin to a Bell scenario.